 Rosen hails from Altamonte Springs, Florida and graduated cum laude from South Carolina in 2008 with a degree in sport and entertainment management.

-Rosen and his wife Angelica have a three-year old daughter, Bryce.
+Rosen and his wife Angelica have a daughter, Bryce and reside in Davidson, near campus.

 Volunteer Assistant Coach